obarrera/SocketTestRepo/Socket Docs/Script for Demo Video.md

 **Visuals:**
 - Display a summary of the alert actions (Block, Warn, Monitor, Ignore).
-- Highlight the benefits of automated security policy enforcement and triaging alerts.
+- Highlight the benefits of automated security policy enforcement.

 ---